NoroffFEU/development-platforms/src/content/docs/frameworks/React/react-case-study.md

    - Vue: Vue is used by Alibaba, Xiaomi, and others, but it's not as prevalent in tech giants as React and Angular.

    - Svelte: Svelte has a limited presence in this context.
-However, Apple utilizes it for the web version of Apple Music
+However, Apple utilizes it for the web version of Apple Music.